ChrstphrHll/npc_gen/students/Faliah Oluevaera.md

   int: 14
   str: 8
   wis: 17
-track: Protection
-trait: I like to squeeze into small places where no one else can get to me.
-trait1: Anticipative
-trait2: Competitive
 year: 8
+guild: Elkenval
+partyID: 92
 ---
 # Faliah Oluevaera
 ---
 ### Description
 - 8th year Gnome Cleric in Elkenval
-- wavy strawberry blond hair that's put up in a large bun, Pale Gray eyes, and Tan skin
+- wavy strawberry blond hair that's put up in a large bun, Gray eyes, and Tan skin
 - Is Anticipative and Competitive, and has Ambition as their ideal

 ### Organizations